Avocado Frittata with Cotija and Mozzarella Cheese (Video)

-It’s a simple idea, but this Avocado Frittata with Cotija and Mozzarella Cheese was so amazingly good.
-And this healthy frittata is low-carb, Keto, low-glycemic, gluten-free, South Beach Diet friendly, and meatless!
-Use the Diet-Type Index to find more recipes like this one.
+It’s a simple idea, but this Avocado Frittata with Cotija and Mozzarella Cheese is so amazingly good and would be a perfect breakfast idea for your Valentine.
+And this avocado frittata is low-carb, Keto, low-glycemic, gluten-free, South Beach Diet friendly, and meatless!
+Use Breakfast Recipes to find more breakfasts for Valentine’s Day.

 In this case it took three tries before I was happy with the finished result, and cutting the avocado in slices instead of chunks and partly cooking the eggs before laying the avocado slices on top made a big difference in the looks of the dish, although all the attempts tasted great.